tytydraco/yessleep/out/The_Night_I_Learned_Demons_Were_Walking_the_Streets_of_Montreal.md

 I could only imagine what else Marla could tell me...
 Was this figure I ran across connected to Osvaldo?
 The missing children she mentioned?
 Did she have more of that concoction?

-Had she already seen what I just did?
+I lied in bed night thinking about Marla... about what I would say when I called her first thing in the morning and agreed to take the case.

-I lay in bed that night thinking about Marla... about what I would say when I called her first thing in the morning and took the case.
 Sleep was a stranger to me that night.